Farmer-Pete/LinuxLefty-Content/content/posts/2018-04-11-virtualbox-webcam.md

 Firstly, all of this was gleaned from the VirtualBox documentation, specificailly {{<a "the chapter on VBoxManage" "https://www.virtualbox.org/manual/ch08.html">}}.

 To list the webcams that are installed on the system and available to VirtualBox, use the command: `VBoxManage list webcams`.
-Here is some sample output from my laptop
+Here is some sample output from my laptop:

 ```
 $> VBoxManage list webcams